-Top Ten Final Fantasy Games
+Top 10 Best Final Fantasy Games

 I play this on the PC a lot.
-This game has an emotional and compelling story, a plethora of good characters who make the experience more enriching, philosophical value, excellent plot twists, a plethora of amazing summons (my favorite so far being Bahamut ZERO), a vast world to explore, fun missions, an easy to hate villain, and an easy to hate organization of villians who think that they are doing good.
+This game has an emotional and compelling story, a plethora of good characters who make the experience more enriching, philosophical value, excellent plot twists, a plethora of amazing summons (my favorite so far being Bahamut ZERO), a vast world to explore, fun missions, an easy to hate villain, and an easy to hate organization of villains who think that they are doing good.

 Nothing could possibly beat this.
 I can't believe that I didn't play this game sooner in my life.
 This was the first Final Fantasy game that I have played myself, but from what I have seen from other Final Fantasy games, this one gets the golden cigar.

 VII will forever be THE Final Fantasy.
-I have to give a nod to VI as well because that time of RPG's was the pinnacle in my opinion, and together they sort of occupy this time and place where Square was king of the world as they transitioned from 16 bit games to greater hardware where you could tell a story in a different way.
+I have to give a nod to VI as well because that time of RPGs was the pinnacle in my opinion, and together they sort of occupy this time and place where Square was king of the world as they transitioned from 16-bit games to greater hardware where you could tell a story in a different way.

 Having started playing the series all the way back to the original on my NES, 7 is still the one that stays with me the most.
 The story was the best, the villain the best (VI and IX lose points there for me in that Kefka and Kuja seemed more like clowns to a degree, so it wasn't as believable to me for them to be the main villains), and even though nowadays the graphics are a bit dated, at the time the fights and world looked tremendous while you explored.
 Midgar itself was amazing, and rumors of an expanded look at the city in the upcoming remake have me very excited.